CloudCoinConsortium/CloudCoinDesktopApp/CloudBank/README.md

 }
 ```

-## Optimize Change
+Optimize Change

-The optimize change algorith is run after a "Send" command completes.
+The optimize change algorithm is run after a "Send" command completes.
 It must ensure that there is enough change so that the next send command will not be delayed.
-It could be that the user is able to decide which wallets with have changed optimized on.
+It could be that the user is able to decide which wallets have changed optimized on.
 It could be a setting.

-This can run one time durning the CloudCoin Wallet Startup.
+This can run one time during the CloudCoin Wallet Startup.
 Then one time after each send command.
 It will check to see that there are:
 ```
 5 ones.